armanriazi/private/docs/public/blockchain/solidity/smart-contract-voting.md

 ---
 [TOC]

-## A guide to demoing the marketplace contract
+## A guide to demoing the vote contract

 ### Prerequisites
 This documentation has been intended for readers with a basic understanding on the Solidity smart contract programming language and on basic web developing tools.
 In order to run,